lue-bird/elm-language-server-rs/readme.md

 ## editor setups
 feel free to contribute, as I only use vscodium

 #### vscode-like
+1. clone this repo
+2. open `vscode/`
+3. (optional) run `npm i && npm run package` to create the `.vsix` instead of the prebuilt one
+4. Open the command bar at the top and select: `>Extensions: Install from VSIX`

-There is no built-in language server bridge as far as I know so you first need to install an extension like [vscode-generic-lsp-proxy](https://github.com/mjmorales/vscode-generic-lsp-proxy).
+Alternatively, since there is no built-in language server bridge as far as I know you can install an extension like [vscode-generic-lsp-proxy](https://github.com/mjmorales/vscode-generic-lsp-proxy).
 Then add a `.vscode/lsp-proxy.json` like
 ```json
 [